e-protocol/img_parsing_server_ex/README.md

 specified by target machine
 2) Server saves image as temp file in /tmp directory.
 Need to get rid of it and pass raw bytes payload directly to openCV operation modules for better performance.
 Because using filesystem to make 2 file write operations and 2 read operations is long enough.
-To achieve this required some kind of algorithm to retrieve image meta-data to locate where raw data bytes starts and ends.
+To achieve this required some kind of algorithm to retrieve image meta-data to locate where raw data bytes starts and ends

 P.S.
 Tested with .jpg image, resolution 1280x720 Debian x64, Boost 1.83, C++17, OpenCV 4.10